layoutBox/PinLayout/README.md

 * **`top(_ percent: Percent)`**
 The value specifies the top edge distance from the superview's top edge in percentage of its superview's height.
 * **`vCenter(_ value: CGFloat)`**
-The value specifies the vertical center distance from the superview's top edge in pixels.
+The value specifies the distance vertically of the view's center related to the superview's center in pixels.
+A positive value move the view down and a negative value move it up relative to the superview's center.
 * **`vCenter(_ percent: Percent)`**
-The value specifies the vertical center distance from the superview's top edge in percentage of its superview's height.
+The value specifies the distance vertically of the view's center related to the superview's center in percentage of its superview's height.
+A positive value move the view down and a negative value move it up relative to the superview's center.
 * **`bottom(_ value: CGFloat)`**
 The value specifies the bottom edge **distance from the superview's bottom edge** in pixels.
 * **`bottom(_ percent: Percent)`**